EPIC Fields: Marrying 3D Geometry and Video Understanding: Released data

 \section{Released data}

-Our dataset is now publicly available with visualisation scripts to enable exploring all the reconstructions and camera poses.
+Our dataset is now publicly available with visualisation scripts that enable exploring all the reconstructions and camera poses.

-The data is available to download on Dropbox by a link available at: \url{http://epic-kitchens.github.io/epic-fields}.
-We release the camera parameters along with sparse point clouds (light-weight version of 10-20MB/video) as well as the full COLMAP database of dense registrations (heavy-weight version).
-The latter allows further attempts to compare to the dense registrations acquired in \dataset{} as well as use the COLMAP library and interface for visualisation and exploration.
+The data can be downloaded from \url{http://epic-kitchens.github.io/epic-fields}.
+We released the camera parameters along with sparse point clouds (light-weight version of 10--20MB/video) as well as the full COLMAP database of dense registrations (heavy-weight version).
+The latter enables comparisons with the dense registrations in \dataset{}, and also allows the use of the COLMAP library and interface for visualisation and exploration.